 - 1. Demonstrate an understanding of the theological and ecclesiastical foundation and context of the local church and the implementations of this understanding upon leadership and team ministry. - 2.
 Analyze and examine biblical principles and qualifications of team leadership - 3.
 Develop a Church Staffing Plan that includes establishing the need for a staff position, the administrative activities that lead up to recruitment, recruitment and hiring principles as well as any legal requirements - 4.
 Learn how to manage oneself in areas of time, emotions and interpersonal relationships.
 Understand various challenges to families of church staff ministers and how to confront them - 5.
 Gain a deeper understanding of the importance of interpersonal relationships and how to more effectively connect with and work with people and under supervision. - 6.
 Develop an appreciation for the compound issues related to the recruiting of, overseeing and working with staff members.
 Gain exposure to and learn from some leaders who are currently active in the local church ministry. - 7.
-Gain an understanding of special leadership issues that are often sensitive and challenging (i.e., initiating change, conducting broad-based communication, dealing with conflict and criticism, initiating biblical confrontation and church discipline, etc.).
+Gain an understanding of special leadership issues that are often sensitive and challenging. (i.e. evaluating your staff, mentoring, training, and coaching our staff to achieve their goals but also accomplish the vision and mission of the ministry).